Syllabus

 Policy Memo Due Dates:

-Case Presentation - The case presentation will take place on May 2nd.
-The case presentation will coincide with a series of panel discussion during our “virtual D.C. experience”.
-I’ll provide more detail on the schedule and content of these panels on the course website along with a rubric for the case presentations.
+Case Presentation - The case presentations will take place on April 22nd, April 24th, and April 29th.
+I’ll provide more detail on the course web site along with a rubric for the case presentations.

 Peer Assessment - The peer assessment component of your grade will consist of anonymous grading of your team contribution by the other members of your team (more specific details to follow).